 1 Preheat the oven to 400°F. Heat a large pot of salted water (add a tablespoon of salt for every two quarts of water) until boiling.
 Add the yam rounds.
 Cook the yams until the water starts to simmer again, about 4 minutes.
 Remove from heat, drain, then rinse in cold water.

-3 Put 3/4 cup pecans in a blender or spice grinder and grind into a coarse meal.
+3 While the yams are baking put 3/4 cup pecans in a blender or spice grinder and grind into a coarse meal.
 Coarsely chop the other 3/4 cup of pecans.

 4 Mix the ground pecans and brown sugar together in a medium bowl.
 Using your fingers, mix in the remaining 4 Tbsp of butter until the mixture resembles a coarse meal.
 Mix in the chopped pecans.